massoncheg/forgejo-docs/docs/user/actions/reference.md

 ![a list of runners, with their associated labels](../../_images/user/actions/list-of-runners.png)

-If your job specifies a labal for which no runner is online, the job cannot be executed and your pipeline will halt until a runner with a matching label comes online.
+If your job specifies a label for which no runner is online, the job cannot be executed and your pipeline will halt until a runner with a matching label comes online.
 You will be able to see this in the Actions tab of your repository.

 ### `jobs.<job_id>.if`